-194. - To view the inside of the part, select the "Section View" icon from the View toolbar or the menu "View, Display, Section View."
+194. - To view the inside of the part, select the "Section View" icon from the View toolbar or the menu "View, Display, Section View".
 We can define which plane to cut the model with, the depth of the cut and optionally add a second or third section.
 If we click OK in the Section View, the model will be displayed as cut, but this is only for display purposes; the part is not actually cut.
 To turn off the Section View, select its icon or menu command again.
 This section view can be used along with the "Measure" tool to inspect the part.

-We can also change the depth of the cut by dragging the arrow in the center of the plane.
+The depth of the section can be changed by changing the distance in the Property Manager or by dragging the arrow in the center of the plane.